-In my 24 years of experience, I have been fortunate enough to work cross-functionally to solve a variety of digital issues, largely within the education and health care sectors, for commercial, federal and state government agencies.
-I began my career as a web and print designer, then transitioned into a full-stack web and database developer and finally, in the last 10 years, have moved into the User Experience (UX) competency.
-My unique background means that I am adept at creating solutions that are aesthetically pleasing and are technically feasible.
-I understand the unique constraints that face designers and developers since I spent many years in both roles prior to moving into UX.
+Over the course of my career, I have been fortunate enough to work cross-functionally to solve a variety of digital issues for commercial, federal and state government agencies.
+I began my career as a web and print designer, then transitioned into a full-stack UX/UI developer and finally, in the last few years, have moved into the User Experience (UX) competency.
+My unique background means that I am adept at leading teams that create solutions which are aesthetically pleasing and technically feasible.
+I understand the unique constraints that face designers and developers since I spent time in both roles prior to moving into UX.

 Feel free to reach out for a hard copy of my resume or browse the full experience below.